chase-lab/biodiv-patterns-course-2023/week 1/1 - Monday/readme.md

 ## Overview of Coexistence and Diversity in Metacommunities

-The primary objective of todays work will be to introduce students to metacommunities.
+The primary objective of todays work will be to introduce students to the half of the module--modelling biodiversity--and to discuss the key concept for the week-- metacommunities.
 A metacommunity is just an expansion of a community (a local patch) in time and space.
 Coexistence in metacommunities is influenced both by local processes (e.g., competition, predation) and by regional processes (dispersal, habitat heterogeneity).
 Although somewhat abstract, the metacommunity concept forms the basis for thinking about the maintenance of biodiversity across space and time.

 ## Part 1.1.
 Read paper by Myers et al. (2015) (pdf in folder) sometime over the weekend or before 12.00 on Monday, January 9.